mpwillson/pcloud/README.md

   be requested.
 If a username is not present in the **config-file**, the one entered will be saved.

+`-s`
+: Save options specified on command line to the configuration file **config-file**.
+The options include those supported by a utility.

 `-t timeout`
 : Set timeout for connections to the pCloud endpoint.
 Default value is 2, which equates to approximately 10 seconds.